-Most pregnant women can express their breast milk from 38 weeks.
-It may be particularly useful for women who have a planned caesarean section or an induced labour and birth.
+Most pregnant women can express their breast milk from 38 weeks by gentle hand expression, a pump should not be used at all in the antenatal period.
+Expressing antenatally may be particularly useful for women who have a planned caesarean section, gestational diabetes or an induced labour and birth.
+Your named midwife can give you an expressing pack at your 38 week antenatal appointment.
+The technique of hand expressing can be found in your 'Off to a good start' book.